paulej/perc-framework/draft-jones-perc-private-media-framework.md

 Conference: Any session with two or more participants, via trusted endpoints, exchanging RTP flows through one or more MDDs.

-Third Party:  Any entity that is not an Endpoint, MDD, KMF or Call Processing entity (EDITOR NOTE: elaborate more)
+Third Party:  Any entity that is not an Endpoint, MDD, KMF or Call Processing entity as described in this document.

 # PERC Entities and Trust Model